 One of the main ways we have in the past been advised to screen for illness is through body temperature – Asian countries use body temperature to screen all incoming visitors, and many businesses around town in Los Angeles are screening patrons for a raised temperature.

-This version of the coronavirus, however, is different than its close cousin SARS – in the early stages and even mid stages there is – about half the time – no fever.
+This version of the coronavirus, however, is different than its close cousin SARS – in the early stages and even mid stages there is – about half the time on hospital admittance – no fever.

-Hospital admissions show temperatures to be normal about half the time – it is only during hospitalization that the fever rises to an average of 101.3 (38.5) – so it is only in the mid/late stages that fever appears much more consistently.
+Hospital admissions show temperatures to be normal about half the time – it is only during hospitalization/as the severity of the disease increases that the fever rises to an average of 101.3 (38.5) – so it is only in the mid/late stages that fever appears much more consistently.

 This is important because body temperature CANNOT be used reliably as a diagnostic tool.